Ingram Micro: 2010s

 In February 2016, Ingram Micro agreed to a $6 billion acquisition by Tianjin Tianhai Investment, an HNA Group affiliate, becoming its subsidiary.
-It was reported at the time that Alain Monié, Ingram's chief executive, would remain in place.
-HNA Group director Tan Xiangdong was elected onto the 7-man board of directors of Ingram Micro.
-The transaction reportedly made Ingram the biggest revenue generator for HNA Group.
-The strategic reason for the transaction was to better reach "business opportunities in emerging markets, which have higher growth rates and better profitability."
-HNA Group's logistics and its presence in China was intended to help Ingram's growth.
+Alain Monié, Ingram's chief executive, remained in place, and HNA Group director Tan Xiangdong was elected to Ingram Micro's seven-member board of directors.
+The transaction reportedly made Ingram the biggest revenue generator for HNA Group, with the strategic aim of reaching emerging markets that offered higher growth and better profitability, supported by HNA Group's logistics operations and presence in China.
 The acquisition was completed in December 2016.